SUMMARY CMI

 4. How do I use IMIGRAN MIGRAINE?

-The recommended dose for adults aged 18 to 65 years is 50 mg (one tablet).
+- The recommended dose for adults aged 18 to 65 years is 50 mg (one tablet).
 If the first tablet helps your migraine, but the migraine comes back later, you may take another 50 mg tablet.
-Wait at least two hours after the first tablet was taken.
-Do not take more than 100 mg (2 tablets) in any 24-hour period.
+Wait at least 2 hours after the first tablet was taken.

 More instructions can be found in Section 4.
 How do I use IMIGRAN MIGRAINE? in the full CMI.